AfroDizzzy/Parking-Garage-FE-BE/README.md

 ## Front-End

-The front-end is a simple react + vite + tailwind base using as limited amount of libraries to maintain lightness and reduce unseen complexity.
+The front-end is a simple react + vite + tailwind base using as limited amount of libraries to maintain lightness and reduce unneccesary transient dependancies.

 Responsiveness was heavily considered and the app looks good and functions on a variety of screen sizes, although no specific @media settings have been used.
 With more time a fully thoughtout mobile design would have been implemented, and the more accessibility(a11y) considerations would have been implemented.